NARW8997/CS4156_DrinkMoreWater/README.md

             * `userId` (Type: Integer)

 ## 2. System Tests Corresponding to API
+  * We can use HTTP Client IDEA plugin for API testing.
 ## 3. Unit Tests
   * The unit tests are located in src/test/java/drinkmorewater.

 ## 4. Style Compliant
+  * We can use or CheckStyle-IDEA or SonarLint IDEA plugin for Style checking.

 ## 5. Build, Run, Test Instructions